Resource Links Policy Submittal and Posting Guidelines

 Sites/Pages offering various types of financial aid, grants and scholarships - We don't object to these sites, but due to the quantity of sites, a simple web search such as “financial aid for single moms”, “grants for minority students”, etc is much more efficient

-Finally, pages or sites offering services that are quite common - There is, of course, nothing wrong with offering a common valuable service (quite the opposite), but when we listed some of these in the past, we would be overwhelmed with so many similar requests that we could not list them all, and we don't want to play favorites
+Sites/Pages offering services that are quite common - There is, of course, nothing wrong with offering a common valuable service (quite the opposite), but when we listed some of these in the past, we would be overwhelmed with so many similar requests that we could not list them all, and we don't want to play favorites.

 Content Marketing pages are pages (often a “landing page”) containing free content such as “Product and/or Service Reviews”, “Locator and/or Referral Services”, “Infomercials”, “Buyers Guides”, “Infographics”, Videos etc for the primary purpose of converting viewers into customers for the site's products and services.
 These pages may also contain sponsored content and be used to earn commissions and/or referral fees by driving viewer traffic to the sites of “Associates”, “Affiliates” etc.